Tonight and the Rest of My Life: Non-album tracks

-These can be heard on Gordon's official website, and "Alone With You" can be found on the compilation album Abrazos 2005.
+These tracks can be heard on Gordon's official website, and "Alone with You" appears on the compilation album Abrazos 2005.

 Tonight and the Rest of My Life was recorded while Gordon was signed to Outpost Records, a label owned by Geffen Records, following her departure from Veruca Salt in 1998.
-In 1999, Outpost Records folded and Gordon was left without a label.
-Shortly after, she was signed to Warner Bros.
+In 1999, Outpost Records folded and Gordon was left without a label; shortly after, she signed with Warner Bros.
 Records.

 The original Tonight and the Rest of My Life track list on Outpost Records was: